unforswearing/zsh-config/README.md

 -> Update::::::

+### Interactive

+for use on the command line. basic variables and functions.

+top-level files:

+- .zshrc
+- .zshenv
+- hosts.py
+- bin/config.zsh
+- bin/req.zsh
+  - req sources: usr/help.zsh and usr/replify.sh
+- usr/color.zsh (must manually source, also exists in bin/stdlib.zsh)

+### Scripting

+for writing more robust scripts that do more detailed shell tasks.

+to use as a scripting addition / helper, source the following files:

+- bin/req.zsh
+- bin/stdlib.zsh
+-

 ### To Do

 - make sure to seprate interactive code from scripting helpers
   - stdlib is a scripting helper, not interactive
+    - separate the req command so it does not need to be required by .zshrc
+    - move all interactive code from stdlib
+    - eventaully use scripts in objects/ folder
   - maybe create a `scripting` folder, move all stdlib related code there
 - try to reduce the size of config.zsh
-- merge usr/ files into stdlib
+- [x] merge usr/ files into stdlib
-- make stdlib a req module
+- [x] make stdlib a req module
-- remove other modules from req
+- [x] remove other modules from req
-  - only help and stdlib will remain as modules
+  - only help and stdlib *(and replify)* will remain as modules
 - in stdlib
   - make typecasting more robust
   - make error module for types
-  - add color and replify
+  - [x] add color ~and replify~
-  - add alphanum
+  - [x] add alphanum
   -> NOTE: see bash experimentation on old laptop

 Starting to work on this again, it is annoyingly complicated, still.